sestaton/Pairfq/README.md

 **INSTALLATION**

-There are no dependencies or build process required to use Pairfq.
-Perl must be installed, but there are no external modules required.
+You can specify the full path to the script, or move to a working directory and use it in place.
+Perl must be installed to use Pairfq, but there are no external modules required.

 **USAGE**

-You can specify the full path to the script, or move to a working directory and use it in place.
 Just type `perl pairfq.pl` and you will see a menu describing the usage.

     $ perl pairfq.pl